Webinar - Indigenous peoples: Get your benefits and credits

 - the Canada child benefit

-- the goods and services tax/harmonized sales tax credit, more commonly know as the GST/HST credit
+- the goods and services tax / harmonized sales tax credit, more commonly know as the GST/HST credit

 - the Canada workers benefit

-- the disability tax credit and child disability benefit, and
+- the disability tax credit

 - the Canada dental benefit